 Adderall addiction may be difficult to overcome, but it’s not impossible.
 A comprehensive, long-term addiction treatment program can address the physical, psychological, social, and behavioral aspects of addiction and provide the peer support needed to sustain long-term sobriety.
 An Adderall detox program is the first step in a comprehensive Adderall treatment program, but detox alone will not keep a person sober.

 After detox, enrolling in a long-term rehab program will provide the in-depth treatment needed to make permanent behavioral changes and fully overcome the addiction.

 According to the National Institute on Drug Abuse, addiction treatment that lasts less than 90 days is of limited effectiveness.
 This means addiction treatment that lasts 90 days or longer is more likely to yield positive results.

-While a person is enrolled in drug rehab, they will work with various addiction treatment professionals to achieve the following goals:
+While a person is enrolled in Adderall rehab, they will work with various addiction treatment professionals to achieve the following goals:

 - Work through the 12-step program